unsplash-image-XabW1JtTJ3M.jpg

 • stigma free cannabis use

-• access to veteran disability compensation, benefits and appropriate health care
+• women veterans’ access to disability compensation, benefits and appropriate health care

 • a safe, pollution free environment to live a peaceful and productive life